Code-Institute-Submissions/what_film/test.md

 <p>On all broswers and devices, pages all rendered correctly, apart from Ipad pro where there seemed to be allot of empty space on the page.</p>
 </li>
 <li>
-<p>To fix this issue, I changed the CSS styling for that specific screen size to enlarge font-sizes and icon sizes to fill more of the screen.</p>
+<p>To fix this issue, I changed the CSS styling for that specific screen size to enlarge font-sizes and images to fill more on the screen.</p>
 </li>
 </ul>
 </li>